pexip/os-nodejs/deps/npm/doc/misc/npm-config.md

 When "dev" or "development" and running local `npm shrinkwrap`, `npm outdated`, or `npm update`, is an alias for `--dev`.

+### audit

+* Default: true
+* Type: Boolean

+When "true" submit audit reports alongside `npm install` runs to the default registry and all registries configured for scopes.
+See the documentation for npm-audit(1) for details on what is submitted.

+### audit-level

+* Default: `"low"`
+* Type: `'low'`, `'moderate'`, `'high'`, `'critical'`

+The minimum level of vulnerability for `npm audit` to exit with a non-zero exit code.

 ### auth-type

 * Default: `'legacy'`
 * Type: `'legacy'`, `'sso'`, `'saml'`, `'oauth'`

 What authentication strategy to use with `adduser`/`login`.

+### before

+* Alias: enjoy-by
+* Default: null
+* Type: Date

+If passed to `npm install`, will rebuild the npm tree such that only versions that were available **on or before** the `--before` time get installed.
+If there's no versions available for the current set of direct dependencies, the command will error.

+If the requested version is a `dist-tag` and the given tag does not pass the `--before` filter, the most recent version less than or equal to that tag will be used.
+For example, `foo@latest` might install `foo@1.2` even though `latest` is `2.0`.

 ### bin-links